John Howard (Australian actor): Early years

 Howard was born in Corowa, New South Wales.
 He graduated from the National Institute of Dramatic Art (NIDA).

 Career

 Film

-His first film role was in The Club.
+Howard's first film role was in The Club.
 He appeared in the 1988 film Young Einstein, the 2001 film The Man Who Sued God, the 2006 film Jindabyne and had a minor supporting role in the 2012 Australian comedy Any Questions for Ben?, along with the 2015 released Australian road film Last Cab to Darwin.

 In 2015, he also starred in George Miller's Mad Max: Fury Road as The People Eater, a role he reprised in 2024 in the film's prequel, Furiosa: A Mad Max Saga.